jvanlier/self-driving-car-engineer/Project2_Advanced_Lane_Finding/README.md

 ##### Convert polyomial coefficients to meter

-Consider the following polynomial formula, where `A`, `B` and `C` are coefficients found prevously in the fitting procedure:
+Consider the following polynomial formula, where `A`, `B` and `C` are coefficients found previously in the fitting procedure:

 	x = A y^2 + B y + C